a-r-m-i-n/dce/Documentation/UsersManual/General.rst

 +++++++++++++

-For the default type *Element* you have to define a **title** (with `LLL:` support) and a **variable** name which is to be used in the fluid template.
+For the default type *Element* you have to define a **title** (with `LLL:` support) and a **variable** name which is to be used in the Fluid template.
 Variable names have to be written in **lowerCamelCase** and the variable names must be unique inside each DCE.

 .. note::
-   The configuration for the fields is stored in **Flexform (XML)** format.
-Look for TCEforms in the Flexforms section of the :ref:`T3DataStructure <t3api:t3ds>` documentation to get detailed information for the definition of the field configuration.
+   The configuration for the fields is stored in **FlexForm (XML)** format.
+Look for TCEforms in the FlexForms section of the :ref:`T3DataStructure <t3api:t3ds>` documentation to get detailed information for the definition of the field configuration.

 To make it a bit easier there is a handy select box provided with the most used possible input field types.
-If you select one entry the corresponding Flexform XML code is inserted in the configuration input field.
+If you select one entry the corresponding FlexForm XML code is inserted in the configuration input field.

 .. image:: Images/field-configuration-dropdown.png
    :alt: Handy dropdown which most common needed TCA configurations